 (3) A co-operative that has transferred its engagements to another co-operative is taken to have ceased to exist.

+[Section 482 amended by No. 7 of 2016 s.
+179.]

 483. Service of documents on co-operative

-(1) A document may be served on a co-operative by post or by leaving it at the registered office of the co-operative with a person who appears to be 16 years of age or more.
+(1) A document may be served on a co-operative or a participating co-operative —

-(2) A document may be served on a foreign co-operative —

-(a) by post; or
+(a) by posting it to the registered office of the co-operative or participating co-operative; or

-(b) by leaving it with a person who appears to be 16 years of age or more and is at a place where the foreign co-operative carries on business in this State; or
+(b) by leaving it at the registered office of the co-operative or participating co-operative with a person who appears to have reached 16 years of age; or

-(c) by leaving it at the registered office in this State of the foreign co-operative registered under Part 14.
+(c) if a liquidator or administrator of the co-operative or participating co-operative has been appointed — by post; or

+(d) if a liquidator or administrator of the co-operative or participating co-operative has been appointed by the Registrar —

+(i) if the liquidator or administrator (as the case may be) is registered with ASIC — by leaving it at the address of the office of the liquidator or administrator (as the case may be) in the most recent notice of that address lodged with ASIC; or

+(ii) if the liquidator or administrator (as the case may be) is not registered with ASIC — by leaving it at the address of the office of the liquidator or administrator (as the case may be) in the most recent notice of that address lodged with the Registrar;

+or

+(e) if a liquidator or administrator of the co-operative or participating co-operative has been appointed by someone else — by leaving it at the address of the office of the liquidator or administrator (as the case may be) in the most recent notice of that address lodged with ASIC.
-(3) For the purpose of serving a document under this section by post, the document is properly addressed if —

-(a) in the case of a co-operative, it is addressed to the registered office of the co-operative; or
+(2) For the purpose of serving a document under this section by post, it is properly addressed if it is addressed to the registered office of the co-operative or the participating co-operative.

-(b) in the case of a foreign co-operative, it is addressed to a place in this State where the foreign co-operative carries on business or to the registered office of the foreign co-operative in its place of registration, incorporation or formation.
+[(3) deleted]

-(4) This section does not affect the operation of any provision of a law or of the rules of a court authorising a document to be served on a co-operative or a foreign co-operative in another way.
+(4) This section does not affect the operation of any provision of a law or of the rules of a court authorising a document to be served on a co-operative or a participating co-operative in another way.

+[Section 483 amended by No. 7 of 2016 s.
+180.]

 484. Service on member of co-operative

 (1) A notice required under this Act to be given to a member of a co-operative must be in writing.